IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 Qualitative and quantitative functional analysis of the similarity of neural network outputs is something that is gaining popularity in the machine unlearning domain<d-cite key="chundawat2023can"></d-cite> as a way to verify unlearning.
 Additionally, recent studies have explored how to leverage functional preservation for neural network compression<d-cite key="mason-williams2024neural"></d-cite> and pruning<d-cite key="mason-williams2024what"></d-cite>, with explorations into understanding knowledge transfer through a functional lens<d-cite key="mason-williams2024knowledge"></d-cite>.

 When considering model safety with respect to the <a href="#func_perspective">**Functional Perspective**</a> we argue that models should be analysed and tested independantly given that functional divergence occurs for networks with the same architetcure trained on the same dataset.
-As a result, there can be more robust stress testing efforts of neural networks which can lead to more precise operational bound identification of neural networks.
+As a result, there can be more robust stress testing efforts of neural networks which can lead to more precise operational bound identification.

-Moreover, employing the functional perspective when considering neural networks, combining qualitative and quantitative functional analysis to understand and compare neural networks, will aid endeavours in interpretability and help avoid common misconceptions of the relation between networks, their accuracy and loss as a way to comapre functional simailrity.
+Moreover, employing the  <a href="#func_perspective">**Functional Perspective**</a> when considering neural networks, combining qualitative and quantitative functional analysis to understand and compare neural networks, will aid endeavours in interpretability and help avoid common misconceptions of the relation between networks, their accuracy and loss as a way to comapre functional simailrity.